espang/netty-example/README.md

-# netty
+# netty-example

-This repository is a simple clojure project in clojure.
-Based on Code from `Netty in Action`
+Implement a simple echo-server based on chapter 2 of Netty in Action with "clojure".

 ## server